-Payroll Taxes, Costs & Benefits Paid by Employers
+Payroll Taxes, Costs, and Benefits Paid By Employers

 In addition to salaries and wages, the employer will incur some or all of the following payroll-related expenses: